 Buckwheat with oat into water or plant milk makes a very filling porridge, simmering for almost 25 minutes and tossing constantly.
-Add your favourite berries, pumpkin seeds and 1-2 medjoul dates as a sweetener and you have a super breakfast bowl.
+Add your favorite berries, pumpkin seeds, and 1-2 Medjool dates as a sweetener and you have a super breakfast bowl.

 Believe this: every time I add buckwheat seeds in my morning porridge, my system forgets to feel hungry.
 It keeps me full for 5 hours.
 So when I have to lose 2-3 kilos, buckwheat shows up!!